kotlinw/kotlinw/kotlinw-statemachine-core/README.md

 ## Why use state machines

-By modeling execution flows and state changes in your code with state machines, your code will be more readable, more compact and easier to follow :)
+By modeling execution flows and state changes in your code with state machines, your code will be more readable, more compact and easier to reason about.

 # Usage and example

-Let's model the execution flow of the above turnstile state machine using this library.
+Let's model the execution flow of the above *turnstile state machine* using this library.

 ## Add Gradle dependency